TexasInstruments/edgeai-tensorlab/torchmodelopt/README.md

 Question 2: Can I use different parts of the toolkit together?

 > Solution 2: Surgery currently works with both sparsity and quantization individually, but sparsity together with quantization is cyrrently not supported.
 It will be made available soon.

+Question 3: I am seeing a huge drop in accuracy while training when using multi-gpu configuration.

+> Solution 3: Some configurations are seeing that, however, after the training, the model will be able to give the desired accuracy, otherwise single-gpu configuration could be used.

 # Contributors